 Nathan Hochman wins race for LA County DA, beating incumbent George Gascón

-After a highly publicized race, former federal prosecutor Nathan Hochman defeated incumbent George Gascón, and is projected to become the next district attorney of Los Angeles County.
+After a highly publicized race, former federal prosecutor Nathan Hochman defeated incumbent George Gascón, becoming the next district attorney of Los Angeles County.

 Weeks leading to the election, polls showed Hochman with a wide lead over his predecessor.